The chemical structure of an Essential Oil and its physiological activity are two elements strongly linked.

 5- Coumarins: Neuro-sedative, anticoagulant (Bergamot, lemon, mandarin, sweet orange, …)

-6- Esters: Anti-spasmodic and neuro-tonic, excellent nervous re-balancing (Roman camomile, cistus ladanifer, black spruce, white, blue, …)
+6- Esters: Anti-spasmodic and neuro-tonic, excellent nervous re-balancing (Roman chamomile, cistus ladanifer, black spruce, white, blue, …)

 7- Ethers (or methyl-ether Phenols and ether-oxides): Powerful anti-spasmodic (tropical Basil, tarragon, sweet fennel, …)

 8- Lactones: Act as hypothermic.
-They have a mucolytic action stronger than ketones (Yarrow, German camomile, Roman camomile, ….)
+They have a mucolytic action stronger than ketones (Yarrow, German chamomile, Roman chamomile, ….)

-9- Oxides: Broncho-pulmonary decongestant: mucolytic and expectorant (Cardamom, eucalyptus radiata, Noble laurel, aspic lavender, …)
+9- Oxides: Broncho-pulmonary decongestant: mucolytic and expectorant (Cardamom, eucalyptus radiata, Noble laurel/Bay leaf, spike lavender, …)

-- Monoterpenes (or terpenes): immune system stimulant (Yarrow, German camomile, Roman camomile, ….)
+- Monoterpenes (or terpenes): immune system stimulant (Yarrow, German chamomile, Roman chamomile, ….)